The shift is challenging relationships to evolve

 - Openness: We must become open to the fluid truth of the moment.
 Being in evolving, close relationships is sometimes just like being caught between the polarity of two magnets.
 If you hold a rigid position and you're not in profound truth, it can tear you apart.
 So we must be open to the tidal flows of feeling and emotion, always looking for the mast of centred openness.

 - Courage and bravery: to be this way is going to take a lot of courage and bravery.
 Your soul will call you to say and do things the effects of which, the ego will greatly fear - "what impact is that going to have?"
-The ego will be playing the chess game, frequently wondering what the outcome will be.
+The ego will be playing the mind games, frequently wondering what the outcome will be.
 We must have the courage and conviction to confront the ego, always coming from our highest truth, even if that would possibly lead to your separation.

 - Self completeness: You're in relationship - a relating situation - but it's only truly going to work if you are being whole and complete within the engagement.
 Yes we're giving of ourselves, but we must first be ourselves in order to give!
 It's about finding love in the mirror, but not losing ourselves within it.
 We must walk the blade edge of self completeness but fully expressed.